CyberBotX/TerrariaPixelArtHelper/README.md

 * Walls with the Deep Sky Blue paint color show up differently in the program than they do in Terraria, but only in-game and not on the map.
 This is actually an issue with Terraria currently, and not Terraria Pixel Art Helper.
 I have sent Re-Logic a support ticket about it and they acknowledge that the issue is known but is low priority.
 * The program will momentarily freeze when loading images that are high in color count or dimensions.
+* Seems that sometimes walls will not be rendered as well as they should.
+I may need to take a closer look at Terraria's code to figure out what is wrong.

 ## Possible TODOs